iframe-resizer/docs/src/content/docs/performance.md

     a `data-iframe-size` attribute.
 This attribute can be added to multiple elements and the one that returns the highest value will be used each time the page size is calculated.
-    This attribute should be used sparingly, as the more of them on the page, the great the amount of work required to calcute the page size.
+    This attribute should be used sparingly, as the more of them on the page, the great the amount of work required to calcute the page size.<br><br/>When explictly seeting the element for page size calculation it may be useful to also set either the [offsetHeight]() / [offsetWidth]() option as well.

+If _iframe-resizer_ detects content overflow, it will log a warning to the browser console.

 ### Cross Domain